 In August 2019, 3% of users passed their queries through resolvers that actively work to minimize the extent of leakage of superfluous information in DNS queries.
 What’s changed in 12 months?

 Guest Post: There are some notable differences in where Top Level Domain Registries and Regional Internet Registries are at with deploying Route Origin Authorizations.

 Guest Post: How can eXpress Data Path be used to deliver open and reliable solutions for core protocols in the DNS?

 Guest Post: There’s a lot more to DNS Statistics Collector than its current DNS checks and balance application, writes Jerry Lundström.

 The WIDE Project, JPRS and APNIC will work together to expand M-Root DNS services in the Asia Pacific.

 Guest Post: With 70% of market share, Chromium has had a significant impact on the total root DNS traffic.

-Geoff Huston shares his thoughts on several presentations from the recent RIPE 73 meeting.
+Geoff shares his thoughts from the recent DNS-OARC virtual meeting.